haiwera-silk-cd/magento-devdocs/guides/v2.1/migration/migration-troubleshooting.md

 Delete the records from the `child_table`, if you do not need them.

-To keep the records, disable the `Data Integrity Step` by modifying the Data Migration Tool's `config.xml`.
+To keep the records, disable the `Data Integrity Step` by modifying the 数据迁移工具's `config.xml`.

 ### Duplicates in URL rewrites